A Cebu City Walking Tour – Exploring Cebu

 CnT Lechon (or SM City Mall)

-The last waypoint is optional, but in our view necessary to complete the full experience of Cebu’s best.
+The last waypoint on this Cebu city walking tour is optional, but in our view necessary to complete the full experience of Cebu’s best.
 The last stretch will lead you to no particular historical building, and could really be simplified if you get a taxi or trike!